Compliance 8 min read Nov 2025

 Access checklist

-Review these regularly: who has admin-level access?
+Review regularly: who has admin-level access?
 Are former staff accounts deactivated?
-Are role permissions appropriate for each position?
+Are role permissions appropriate?
 Is family portal access properly restricted?
 Is there an audit trail of who viewed or modified each record?

 Encryption and data storage

-When evaluating a digital platform, ask about their data centre locations, their encryption standards, their backup and disaster recovery processes, and their data retention and deletion policies.
-A provider that takes security seriously will be transparent about all of these.
+When evaluating a digital platform, ask about their data centre locations, encryption standards, backup and disaster recovery processes, and data retention and deletion policies.

 Staff training and awareness

-It's also important to explain the "why" behind security policies.
 When your team understands that data security is about protecting the vulnerable people in their care — not just following rules — they're far more likely to take it seriously.
-Regular refresher training helps keep security top of mind, especially as new threats emerge.

 "The best security policy in the world is worthless if your team doesn't understand it, trust it, or follow it.
 Training is where policy becomes practice."